xizou/xizou.github.io/_posts/2017-03-16-a-note-on-texlive-manager.md

 categories: latex
 ---

-## Using TeXLive 2015 on LinuxMint in usermode
+## Using TeXLive 2015 on Linux Mint in usermode

 ```shell
 $ tlmgr init-usertree